furkantunc3r/so_long/README.md

 This project uses the MLX library of 42 schools.<br>

-The aim of the game is to collect the arrows without touching the enemies and exit from the portal.
+The aim of the game is to collect the arrows without touching the enemies and exit through the portal.

 # Personal Notes